Subgroup analysis

 We also include an overview summary, which combines the results of all the subgroup analyses.
 As the point of a subgroup analysis is to run independent models for each subgroup, the overview of the subgroup analyzes presents the pay gap as the weighted average of the pay gap in the individual subgroups.
 The weighted average is the subgroups' pay gaps weighted by the number of employees in each subgroup.

-The pay gaps shown in the overview analysis for a subgroup analysis are therefore different from the results you will get if you would run one analysis on the entire dataset.
-In that case the pay gaps are based on the analysis from a single regression for the all employees.
+Therefore, the pay gaps shown in the overview analysis for a subgroup analysis are different from the results you will get if you run one analysis on the entire dataset.
+In that case, the pay gaps are based on the analysis from a single regression for all employees.

-To view the results of a specific subgroup analysis, click either on the dot in the graph, or on the row in the table.
-This brings up the results from the corresponding subset analysis, displayed in the same manner as single level analysis.
-Clicking on the Compensation Model Results tab will bring up the compensation model for the selected subgroup, and similarly the Reports tab will highlight the selected subgroup.
+To view the results of a specific subgroup analysis, click either the dot in the graph or the row in the table.
+This brings up the results from the corresponding subset analysis, displayed in the same manner as a single-level analysis.
+Clicking the Compensation Model Results tab will show the compensation model for the selected subgroup, and similarly the Reports tab will highlight the selected subgroup.

-You can use the drop-down to switch between subgroups or click the x icon next to it to go back to the summary for all of the groups.
-If you want to have a quick look at the subgroup overview graph and table click Display subgroup overview.
+You can use the drop-down to switch between subgroups or click the x icon next to it to go back to the summary for all groups.
+If you want to have a quick look at the subgroup overview graph and table, click Display subgroup overview.

 Given the often small size of the analysis groups, the system automatically selects to apply backwards elimination with a default p-value threshold of 0.25.
 In other words, from the analysis of each subgroup, variables that are not significant are removed from the model.
 As a result, the variables included in each model may differ from one subgroup to another.
-Further, we note that the coefficients for the variables in each subgroup will be different - for example, in some job roles education may play a major role in determining compensation, while in others experience may be more important.
-To use another p-value for the backwards elimination for subgroups you can check the optional backwards elimination check box and apply a new threshold number.
+Further, the coefficients for the variables in each subgroup will also differ - for example, in some job roles education may play a major part in determining compensation, while in others experience may be more important.
+To use another p-value for backwards elimination for subgroups, you can check the optional backwards elimination checkbox and apply a new threshold number.
 Please note that selecting this option also applies backwards elimination to the overall analysis.